What are the vegan sources of choline, and can you meet your requirements in a plant based pregnancy?

 What is choline?

-Choline is a nutrient that was discovered not too long ago in 1998.
+Choline is nutrient that was discovered not too long ago in 1998.
 It is crucial in pregnancy for the development of your babies brain, tissues, gene development and optimum function of the placenta.

-The job of choline in pregnancy
+The role of choline during pregnancy

 - Rapid cell division and growth

-- Development of baby’s nervous system
+- Development of your baby’s nervous system

-- Development of baby’s memory
+- Development of your baby’s memory

-- Improving attention span
+- Improving yours and your baby’s attention span

-- Developing hand-eye coordination
+- Helping to developing your baby’s hand-eye coordination

-- Reducing neonatal stress
+- Reducing baby’s stress in the womb.

-- Placenta function
+- Your placenta function

 - Development of new blood vessels

-- Nutrient transport
+- Nutrient transport around your body and your baby’s

 - Reducing risk of infection due to anti-inflammatory effects.